Email FacebookTwitterMenu burgerClose thin

 “Blend Out” also tackles the topic of prospecting but from a different perspective.
 Instead of hunting down leads, this book is a blueprint for how to attract them.

-This book could be a great read if you’ve fallen into a rut with your marketing strategy and you’re ready to inject some creativity into your efforts.
+This book is great if your marketing strategy feels stale and you’re ready to inject creativity.
 It can also act as a confidence booster for advisors who may be doubting what they bring to the table.

 3. “Fanatical Prospecting: The Ultimate Guide to Opening Sales Conversations…”

 A steady stream of clients is the lifeblood of any advisory business.
-If you struggle with lead generation, “Fanatical Prospecting” offers an eye-opening view into how to prospect the right way to keep your professional pipeline full.
+If you struggle with lead generation, “Fanatical Prospecting” provides practical tips for keeping your pipeline full.

-Written by Jeb Blount, the book is aimed at entrepreneurs and salespeople but there’s a lot of value here for advisors.
+Written by Jeb Blount, the book targets entrepreneurs and salespeople but offers significant value for advisors.
 If you’re not exploring the possibilities associated with email or text marketing, for example, you can find tips on how to get started here.

 4. “The Gen-Savvy Financial Advisor”